Overview of the Venture Capital Market in Kazakhstan in 2023

 Document Introduction

 The report systematically outlines the core components of Kazakhstan's venture capital ecosystem, including local and international venture capital funds, investment clubs, business angel investors, accelerators/incubators, and key infrastructure.
-The Astana International Financial Centre (AIFC), as a core platform, employs common law principles to build flexible transaction structures, supports the use of instruments like convertible loans, and provides the market with a legal and regulatory environment that meets international standards.
-The government, through policies such as "Digital Kazakhstan," promotes market development in areas like legislative reform, infrastructure construction, and tax incentives, significantly improving the country's venture capital attractiveness index.
+The Astana International Financial Center (AIFC), as a core platform, has established a flexible transaction framework based on common law principles, supporting the use of instruments such as convertible loans, thereby providing the market with a legal and regulatory environment that meets international standards.
+The government, through policies like Digital Kazakhstan, promotes market development in areas such as legislative reform, infrastructure construction, and tax incentives, significantly improving the country's venture capital attractiveness index.

 Despite the market's positive growth trend, it still faces numerous challenges: a lack of later-stage funding, limited participation from institutional investors, imperfect intellectual property valuation and commercialization mechanisms, and brain drain, all of which constrain market maturity.
-Based on international best practices (such as policy models from Singapore and the UK), the report proposes targeted policy recommendations across five dimensions—fiscal support, tax regulation, infrastructure construction, ecosystem cultivation, and intellectual property protection—providing an action framework for the market's sustainable development.
+Based on international best practices (such as policy models from Singapore and the UK), the report proposes targeted policy recommendations across five dimensions: fiscal support, tax regulation, infrastructure construction, ecosystem cultivation, and intellectual property protection, providing an action framework for the market's sustainable development.